Visual marketing is the use of visual elements to catch attention and drive conversions.

 Just think how many people are absorbed in TikTok and Instagram Reels.
 Experiment with different types of video content and capture this kind of attention for your brand.

-How visual content benefits your business
+Visual content benefits your business in the following ways:

 - Improved brand recognition among leads and customers